sstshenshutao/columba2Output/README.md

 3. change: Change the Simple mode to the UMF mode
 4. copy the output file of Columba2 to the text box
 ### use it directly:
-1. the output file of Columba2: you can read the properties "device", "chipDimension" and "channel" as output data of Columba2.
+1. the output file of Columba2: you can get the path "#/columba2.output" (json-pointer(rfc6901)) as the output data of Columba2.
-2. compiledPackage.json: you can read the properties "$schema" to get a pure json schema which can validate the output of Columba2.
+2. compiledPackage.json: you can read the properties "$schema" to get a pure json schema which can validate the output data of Columba2.

 ## The umf package
 This is a umf package of the output of columba2.